New Title

 4. To provide spaces where youth can be empowered to build relationships, learn together, and grow as leaders while honouring their diverse identities and backgrounds.

-5. To encourage youth to deepen reciprocal relationships within their environments and embody understandings of their responsibilities to the land.
+5. To encourage youth to deepen reciprocal relationships with their environments and embody understandings of their responsibilities to the land.

 6. To collaborate with Indigenous Peoples, school boards and community organizations to strengthen relationships and activate culturally responsive learning opportunities.